Ensembl/ensembl-datacheck/framework.md

 After the test runs, the database adaptor is disconnected to avoid connection leaks.

-###`Bio::EnsEMBL::DataCheck::DbDbCheck`
-`DbDbCheck` is an extension of `DbCheck` that supports tests that take two DBAs for comparison (e.g. old and new databases, or master and slave databases).

-###`Bio::EnsEMBL::DataCheck::Manager`
+### `Bio::EnsEMBL::DataCheck::Manager`
 The `Manager` module can be used to retrieve a set of datachecks, and optionally run them in a test harness.
-The history of datachecks' pass/fail status can be read from and written to a file, in order for datachecks to determine if the need to be run.
+The history of datachecks' pass/fail status can be read from and written to a file, in order for datachecks to determine if they need to be run.

-###`Bio::EnsEMBL::DataTest::Utils::DBUtils`
+### `Bio::EnsEMBL::DataCheck::Test::DataCheck`
-This module contains `Test::More`-style methods for dealing with Ensembl databases, e.g. `rows` for checking the number of rows returned.
+This module contains `Test::More`-style methods for dealing with Ensembl databases, e.g. `is_rows` for checking the number of rows returned.

 ## Scripts

-### `run_tests.pl`
+### `run_datachecks.pl`
 This script runs one or more datachecks for the specified database e.g.
 ```
-perl -I lib/ scripts/run_tests.pl
+perl -I lib/ scripts/run_datachecks.pl
   -groups core_handover
   -history_file /path/to/history/file
   -host localhost -port 3306 -user anonymous